Hire Pro Nashville Musicians to Play on YOUR Song!

 If you’ve followed Home Studio Corner for more than about four seconds, you’ve heard me talk about Getting It Right At the Source.
 Most people hear that and think about mic placement, recording technique, and outboard gear.
 While that’s certainly a part of it, the biggest contributing factor to the quality of your recordings (and mixes) is the performance itself.

-If you’re like a songwriter and home studio musician, you’re probably a lot like most Home Studio Corner folks.
+If you’re like a songwriter and home studio musician, you’re probably like most Home Studio Corner folks.
 You’re really good at some things and not great at others.
 Take me, for example, I’m really good at songwriting, guitars, and vocals.
 I’m only “okay” at keyboards, and I’m rubbish (look at me, sounding all British) at drums and bass.
 So what do I do?
 Instead of programming drums and pretending to be a real bass and keyboard player, I hire friends who are better at those things.

 If you’ve never done this before, it’s an exhilarating experience.
 You work so hard to write good songs, and to hear great musicians bring your song to life is one of the best feelings in the world.